itcraftme/itcraftme/docs/it/k8s_knowledge.md

 ### Scheduler
     - Decides which worker node will be scheduled in an intelegient way and Kubelet in worker node will acutally schedule it.
 ### Controller Manager
-    - Detects state change such as pad dies and tells the schudler to notice it.
+    - Detects state change such as pod dies and tells the schudler to notice it.
 ### etcd
     - Is Key-value store for the cluster and application data is not stored here.
 ## Worker processes